Marketing Terms, Glossary and Marketing Definitions:

 CRO – Conversion Rate Optimization is a number to denote the percentage of visitors to a website that take a desired action: purchase, become a follower, subscribe to a newsletter.

-Customer Testimonials – text, audio or video recommendations of a person, company or service business, used in print or on web pages.
+Customer Testimonials – Text, audio or video recommendations of a person, company or service business, used in print or on webpages.

 CMYK – technical term for colors: C-Cyan, M-Magenta, Y-Yellow, K-Black